 18. Offer delivery services on Craiglist.
 Obviously, you probably need a truck for this.
 If you do have a truck, this could be a great way to make a few extra $$ at night or on the weekends.

 19. Ask for a raise.
-This isn’t going to work if you are in the military, but if you have a second job, or your spouse works, a raise is a permanent increase in your income.
+This isn’t going to work if you are in the military, but everyone else should definitely ask.
+A raise is a permanent increase in your income.

 20. Take a load of clothes to the consignment store.
 Some will pay up front, others will pay you after your clothes sell.